danielm09/NFI-WSL-SSL/notebooks/README.md

 # Recommended workflow
 1. Run `ssl_mae_pretraining.ipynb` and save the pretrained model
-2. Run `wsl_hyperparameter_search.ipynb` to identify the best set o hyperparameters
+2. Run `wsl_hyperparameter_search.ipynb` to identify the best set of hyperparameters
 3. Run `wsl_training.ipynb`
-   2.1.
+   3.1.
 Run and save the baseline model
-   2.2.
+   3.2.
 Finetune the pretrained model